-The Apple Watch is one of the best smartwatches around, but we’ve found a way to improve it just a little bit more with these 12 great Apple Watch accessories.
-The products below let you customize your Apple Watch experience, and they’re available to purchase from Apple directly as well as third-party manufacturers.
+The Apple Watch is one of the best smartwatches around so it deserves to be paired up with some of the best Apple Watch accessories too.
+We've looked at 14 great Apple Watch accessories to improve your Apple Watch experience.
+These products are available to purchase from Apple directly as well as via third-party manufacturers.

 To create this list, we've scoured the web for the things we're most impressed by, offering some cool features to enhance the power of your smart timepiece.
 We've ranked these from cheapest to most expensive according to prices at time of writing - however, some variation may occur over time.